git4humans/git4humans/README.md

 g start
 ```

 The tool will create a new Git repository in your `OldProject` directory, then automatically stage all files into the staging area (to be ready for commit), and then do an initial commit.
-Basically, it's doing an equivalent of the following Git commands:
+Basically, it's doing an equivalent of the following consecutive Git commands:

 ```
 git init